hashicorp/terraform-provider-aws/website/docs/r/scheduler_schedule.html.markdown

 #### dead_letter_config Configuration Block

-* `arn` - (Optional) ARN of the SQS queue specified as the destination for the dead-letter queue.
+* `arn` - (Required) ARN of the SQS queue specified as the destination for the dead-letter queue.

 #### ecs_parameters Configuration Block